DenWin/TerraformCodingDojo/README.md

 variable "client_secret"    { }
 ```

-Remove the `seperate_file.tf` and overwrite the content of the `main.tf` file with this one:
+Remove the `separate_file.tf` and overwrite the content of the `main.tf` file with this one:
 ```hcl
 terraform {
   required_version = "~> 0.13.0"